Private Cloud vs. Public Cloud - Choosing Your Best Cloud Strategy

 Private or Public, what cloud solution fits your strategy?

 When stepping into the cloud, choosing the optimal cloud solution will of course be based on your unique situation and needs.
-In this blog we shall compare some options and highlight the respective advantages and disadvantages.
+In this article we shall compare some options and highlight the respective advantages and disadvantages.

 Public cloud such as offered by AWS, Microsoft Azure, Google Cloud and others, is relatively inexpensive to get started, regardless of the cloud provider opted for.
 You pay a usage-based fee for the various IT infrastructure resources and services.
 So, the costs are based on the actual cloud infrastructure utilization and the data volume being consumed.
 There are no upfront investment costs for data center resources as well as the hardware being deployed, such as servers, storage systems and networking equipment, fitting an OPEX business model with a demand-based approach.